nmslib/nmslib/README.md

 To acknowledge the use of the library, you could provide a link to this repository and/or cite our SISAP paper [**[BibTex]**](http://dblp.uni-trier.de/rec/bibtex/conf/sisap/BoytsovN13).
 Some other related papers are listed in the end.

 The LSHKIT, which is embedded in our library, is distributed under the GNU General Public License, see http://www.gnu.org/licenses/.
-The k-NN graph construction algorithm *NN-Descent* (due to Dong et al, see the links below), which is also embedded into our library, seems to be covered by a less restrictive license (close to Apache 2).
+The k-NN graph construction algorithm *NN-Descent* due to Dong et al. 2011 (see the links below), which is also embedded in our library, seems to be covered by a free-to-use license, similar to Apache 2.

 Prerequisites